How to Send Tax Documents Securely

 Tax fraud seems to be a lucrative venture these days as IRS continues to report the issue of fraudulent tax refunds every year.
 Tax refund theft is becoming popular among criminals and getting sophisticated these days to the extent that some states reportedly stopped electronic fillings because of fraudulent returns.
-In fact, it is important to note that the IRS reported a whooping loss of about $6.5 billion to tax return fraud in 2014 and the subsequent years was even higher.
+In fact, it is important to note that the IRS reported a whopping loss of about $6.5 billion to tax return fraud in 2014 and the subsequent years were even higher.
 The truth of the matter is that tax seasons are also a season of tax refund identity theft.
-This means that as tax payers file their tax returns during the tax season, identity thieves are also working to commit fraud.
-Therefore, it is important for tax payers to learning how to protect tax forms from getting stolen or tampered.
+This means that as taxpayers file their tax returns during the tax season, identity thieves are also working to commit fraud.

-The tax return forms are PDF documents and the good thing is that with PDFelement you can always add a password and permission to the tax return forms.
+The tax return forms are PDF documents and the good thing is that with Wondershare PDFelement - PDF Editor, a PDF editor that can protect PDF files from unwanted access.
+With it, you can always add a password and permission to the tax return forms.

-PDFelement provides the perfect solution to prevent these forms from getting stolen because you can set up a password for the forms to prevent thieves from gaining access to it.
-You can protect tax form and avoid identity theft, it is that simple.
+PDFelement provides the perfect solution to prevent these forms from getting stolen because you can set up a password for the tax forms.
+After password-protecting the documents with PDFelement, only people with passwords can open the files.

 2. File As Early as Possible